mspass-team/mspass/docs/source/user_manual/database_concepts.rst

     The site and channel collections should only contain metadata relevant to the data set.
 Used documents are not a problem but waste space.
     Missing metadata is a problem as it will always lead to dropped data.
-    Assembly of a working data set requires linking documents in *site* and/or *channel* to wf_Seismogram documents and channel to wf_TimeSeries using keys *site_id* and *chan_id* respectively.
+    Assembly of a working data set requires linking documents in :code:`site` and/or :code:`channel` to wf_Seismogram documents and channel to wf_TimeSeries using keys :code:`site_id` and :code:`chan_id` respectively.

 MsPASS has some supported functions to add in building the site and channel collections and building links to wf collections.
-The details are best obtained from the docstrings for functions in *mspasspy.db.database* and *mspass.preprocessing.seed* and tutorials on raw data handling.
+The details are best obtained from the docstrings for functions in :code:`mspasspy.db.database` and :code:`mspass.preprocessing.seed` and tutorials on raw data handling.

-As noted earlier *site* is a near match in concept to the css3.0 table with the same name, but *channel* is is more than its closes analog in css3.0 called sitechan.
-The key difference between *channel* and sitechan is that *channel* contains not just orientation information, but **may** contain all the metadata needed to define the response characteristics of the channel to which it is linked.
+As noted earlier :code:`site` is a near match in concept to the css3.0 table with the same name, but :code:`channel` is is more than its closes analog in css3.0 called sitechan.
+The key difference between :code:`channel` and sitechan is that :code:`channel` contains not just orientation information, but **may** contain all the metadata needed to define the response characteristics of the channel to which it is linked.
 We stress **may** because for a generic processing system response information must be optional.
 Traditional reflection